-The described algorithms are pretty easy to implement, and are not computationally expensive (the implementation has been realised in a plain Python script).
+The described algorithms are pretty easy to implement, and are not computationally expensive (my implementation has been realised in a plain Python script).
 However, the approach considers only the control flow perspective, and ignores other perspectives (like the data perspective and the resource perspective) in which the process could change over time.
 Indeed, changing roles inside an organizational process might change the throughput times, because of different skills, changed workloads and difficulties in collaboration between different work groups.
-Some literature can be cited related to social and work psychology [12], [13], [14] that give insights on how much inter-group relationships are important for organizational performance.
+I can cite some literature related to social and work psychology [11], [12], [13], that give insights on how much inter-group relationships are important for organizational performance.
 Generally, one could identify inter-group distances in a process by measuring times elapsed between activities performed by different roles.
-This can be related to the Lean Manufacturing concept of Flow Rate [15], [16], [17].
-Another aspect is related to the group's Transactive Memory [18], [19], [20].
-Transactive Memory is a psychological concept that could be explained as "group memory" and is related to the specialization and the coordination of the group [21], [22].
-Indeed, a change in the work group's structure that could be motivated by a change in the process, can hamper a lot the group's performance, because of the newcomers' need to know the rest and the roles of the group, or some people exiting the group.
-It is a pity that Transactive Memory in groups is generally difficult to measure [23], because it's a powerful tool to measure group performance.
+This can be related to the Lean Manufacturing concept of Flow Rate [14], [15], [16].
+Another aspect is related to the group's Transactive Memory [17], [18], [19].
+Transactive Memory is a psychological concept, that I could explain as "group memory" and is related to the specialization and the coordination of the group [20], [21].
+Indeed, a change in the work group's structure, that could be motivated by a change in the process, can hamper a lot the group's performance, because of the newcomers' need to know the rest and the roles of the group, or some people exiting the group.
+It's a pity that Transactive Memory in groups is generally difficult to measure [22], because it's a powerful tool to measure group performance.

-There is also scope to research related to non-instantaneous events that could include several transitions (start, complete, stop, resume) [24], as the framework described here works only for instantaneous events (each trace could be described by a succession of conclusive activities).
-Overall, the proposed method seems to be good performing on the BPI Challenge's Municipality 5 log.
+There's also scope to research related to non-instantaneous events, that could include several transitions (start, complete, stop, resume) [23], as the framework described here works only for instantaneous events (each trace could be described by a succession of conclusive activities).
+Overall, my method seems to be good performing on the BPI Challenge's Municipality 5 log.
 In that log, the process changes after the union with another municipality (Municipality 2).
-Not in every event log, however, a change in the underlying process can be registered.
-In that case, the method is useless.
+Not in every event log, however, I register a change in the underlying process.
+In that case, my method is useless.

-Moreover, current results related to prediction of attributes (e.g., remaining time) are not that good, even with the proposed improvement.
-There is something more to come in order to get good and reliable predictions.
+Moreover, current results related to prediction of attributes (e.g. remaining time) are not that good, even with my improvement.
+There's something more to come in order to get good and reliable predictions.